ersanchez/notes/git-without-github.md

 * You can't just start syncing a repository back-and-forth between your server and your laptop
    * You must first export that existing repository into what is called a _bare_ repository
    * You will clone this bare repository
+* I will use an imaginary user named Alice in the demonstration steps

 ## Detailed Tasks